Lyft’s law enforcement support

 Please note that we only review and respond to requests from law enforcement or government agencies submitted through this system.

-We will not respond to requests or civil subpoenas submitted through this form by non-law enforcement officials.
+We will not respond to requests or civil subpoenas sent by non-law enforcement officials.
+For questions relating to submitting third party civil requests or subpoenas you may see our Third party request guidelines here.

 We have a process for evaluating requests on an expedited basis where an emergency situation exists involving an immediate threat of death or serious bodily harm to a person.
 If Law enforcement seeks information to assist in the handling of an emergency or exigent situation, we may produce information in the absence of a subpoena or warrant where evidence is provided demonstrating an immediate threat of death or serious bodily harm to a person.
 In these events, we require that valid and sufficient legal process be produced within three days of production of the information.